Subscribe To My YouTube Channel!

-In my Fighting Force 2 review I was Hawk Manson, former U.S. Marine who served on duty in the 80s and early 90s.
+In my Fighting Force 2 review, I was Hawk Manson, a former U.S. Marine who served on duty in the 80s and early 90s.
 If you recall from my first review of the original Fighting Force, Hawk Manson is one of four featured playable characters to choose from.
 In Fighting Force 2 Hawk is the only character that you can play as.
 From my manual, Fighting Force 2 has toned down the ridiculous nature of the first game but kept the futuristic sci-fi approach to mega-corporations.

-“Formed from the ranks of the CIA, FBI and Interpol, the State Intelligence Police, (SI-COPS) was created to combat the rising tide of international corporate crime.
+“Formed from the ranks of the CIA, FBI, and Interpol, the State Intelligence Police, (SI-COPS) was created to combat the rising tide of international corporate crime.

-Human cloning was banned by international treaty at the end of the twentieth century, but the military’s dream of a soldier capable of surviving in any environment and fighting without conscience is now fueling an illegal trade in biotechnology and cloning.
+Human cloning was banned by an international treaty at the end of the twentieth century, but the military’s dream of a soldier capable of surviving in any environment and fighting without conscience is now fueling an illegal trade in biotechnology and cloning.

 A Global giant, the Knackamiche Corporation, has just such a project underway.
-Buying parts and expertise from the small companies around the world, they are assembling and testing the prototypes of what will become the world’s first artificial life form.
+Buying parts and expertise from small companies around the world, they are assembling and testing the prototypes of what will become the world’s first artificial life form.
 A human clone.

 SI-COPS has spent many years investigating the activities of the Knackamiche Corporation and now has enough evidence to send in an agent.
 The mission: to seek out and erase sensitive project data and eliminate key personnel.

 Due to the sensitive political nature of the Knackamiche investigation, the mission will be classified under the SI-COPS Black Book funding program and will never be acknowledged or publicly sanctioned by SI-COPS directors.